jcchurch/jcchurch/README.md

 ## 📫 How to reach me.

-You can reach via most social media platforms under the username "jcchurch". :)
+You can reach via most social media platforms under the username "jcchurch".
+You can also message me on Discord at jcchurch#1673 . :)

 - [Twitter](http://twitter.com/jcchurch)
 - [Facebook](https://www.facebook.com/jcchurch)